 The best sofrito recipe is a flavor building puree of fresh peppers, onion, garlic, tomato and herbs widely used in Latin America and Caribbean cooking.
-It’s one of their “secret ingredients” for building dynamite flavor.
+It’s a “secret ingredient” for building dynamite flavor, a base for dishes like Puerto Rican Arroz con Pollo, Picadillo, and so much more.

 Sofrito Recipe